Surviving the Emotional Effects of Bankruptcy

 - Let go of resentment and blame.

 - Exercise self-compassion.
-Although for many filing bankruptcy feels like life is over, it really can be a fresh start in many respects.
+Although for many filing for bankruptcy feels like life is over, it really can be a fresh start in many respects.

 A Fresh Start